google/WebFundamentals/src/content/en/fundamentals/instant-and-offline/get-started/wrapup-7.md

 Rather than perceiving this as a negative, think of it as simply a way to get more and better data.
 No single testing tool gives you the whole story.
-Instead of relying on one tool, use multiple tools to get the best information you can about specific focus points of your page and adjust accordingly.
+Instead of relying on one tool, use multiple tools and run the tests multiple times to get the best and most information you can about specific focus points of your page, and then adjust accordingly.

 ## The Original Page

 Let's get a baseline by looking at various performance audits on the original page.
-It is admittedly quite sloppy -- raw text, render blockers, large images, too many external files -- but it loads and displays as it should.
+It is admittedly quite sloppy -- raw text, render blockers, large images, too many external files -- but it ultimately loads and displays as it should.
 Our job is to use available tools to identify some specific things we can improve based on what we've seen in the preceding articles.
 Here's part of the page.

 ![Apocalypse Today home page](images/image_700.png) *Apocalypse Today home page*